testrcapp/sample_publicrepo/README.md

 22. Cancel the build and verify Cancel status.
 23. Verify the build consoles are loading propely with all steps.
 24. Click on reset button,to verify resetting the project.

+  - Make sure webhooks and deployement key associated with project has been resetted.
 25. Click delete button.

+  - Should clear all history build associated with the project.

 26. Enable the project again after deleting project.

+   - Should be able to enable the project as new one.